At a glance

 Cut into a good one and the order of sensations is the egg's to set.
 The crumb gives a short dry crack at the rim, and then the yolk lets go, warm and loose, sliding down into the crust and darkening it where it soaks.
 Under that the beef pulls with a faint iron chew, and the salt of the crumb reads through the fat of the yolk.
 It eats heavy and it is meant to.
 This is the milanesa loaded for a full meal rather than a quick lunch, the version ordered when chips are coming on the side and nobody intends to be hungry after, the soft yolk and the fried shell working against each other in the hand.

 The dish the milanesa borrowed it from is the older Argentine fixture.
 A bife a caballo, a pan steak under two fried eggs, was a staple of Río de la Plata home cooking well before anyone put eggs on a cutlet in bread, and it is the recipe people picture when they hear the phrase.
-It sits in the canon that Petrona Carrizo de Gandulfo gathered in El Libro de Doña Petrona, first self-published in Buenos Aires in 1934 and since the most distributed cookbook in the country, the reference book of exactly the everyday criollo cooking the egg-on-horseback belongs to.
+It sits in the canon that Petrona Carrizo de Gandulfo gathered in El Libro de Doña Petrona, first self-published in Buenos Aires in 1934 and the most distributed cookbook in the country, the reference book of exactly the everyday criollo cooking the egg-on-horseback belongs to.